 What You Can Expect From Me

-a hands-on content edit (e.g., copyedit or line edit) and structural/stylistic edit doing everything necessary to get your manuscript ready for an agent, a self-publishing company, a traditional publisher, or ready for submission to an e-publisher.
-In addition to copyediting for spelling, grammar, repetitive words or phrases, and punctuation, I offer substantive editing (also called line editing), which is a more detailed work-through of a manuscript including evaluation for continuity, characterization, plot, pacing, point of view, showing vs. telling and similar big-picture issues without the full immersion that goes with developmental editing;
+- a hands-on copyedit, line edit, and structural/stylistic edit doing everything necessary to get your manuscript ready for an agent, a self-publishing company, a traditional publisher, or ready for submission to an e-publisher.
+In addition to copyediting for spelling, grammar, repetitive words or phrases, and punctuation, I offer a more detailed work-through of a manuscript including evaluation for continuity, characterization, plot, pacing, point of view, showing vs. telling and similar big-picture issues without the full immersion that goes with developmental editing;

-notations of what I believe you've done particularly well;
+- notations of what I believe you've done particularly well; and

-indication of anything I believe would make a publisher or agent more likely to reject your manuscript or that would prevent it from being ready for independent publishing; and
+- indication of anything I believe would make a publisher or agent more likely to reject your manuscript or that would prevent it from being ready for independent publishing.

 Fiction editing requires an emotional investment of time and effort in the manuscript.
 As a romance novel editor, I work with both traditional authors and independent authors to help polish their stories.
 I am hands-on in my editing.
-I offer content editing with commentary, line-editing, submission help, and career consulting.
+I offer commentary when necessary, line-editing, and submission help.
 My primary concerns are to ensure the story's plot, characterization and dialogue create the right chemistry and sexual tension between the heroine and hero to evoke emotions and experiences within the reader.
 Whether for stand-alone titles or a series, I focus on consistency, accuracy, and clarity, so that authors can successfully connect with their readers while avoiding awkward missteps.
-I diligently work through a manuscript, checking spelling, grammar, punctuation, formatting, and style; tracking character traits and story timeline; confirming proper names, dates, places, and other technical or historical elements; noting any issues that may lead a reader to question something.
+I diligently work through a manuscript, checking spelling, grammar, punctuation, formatting, and style; tracking character traits and story timeline; confirming elements; noting any issues that may lead a reader to question something.
 As an editor of fiction, I view manuscripts with a comprehensive vision and an eye for detail and believability.
 I see the big picture and have an in-depth knowledge of today's publishing market.
 My expertise includes managing features of your work such as character traits; aspects of plot; evaluation of story, setting; extricating clichés, redundancies, wordiness, staleness and vague generalizations.